cf-toolsuite/cf-butler/README.md

 ### To set the operations schedule

-Update the value of the `cron` property in `application.yml`.
+Update the value of the `cron` properties in `application.yml`.
 Consult this [article](https://www.baeldung.com/spring-scheduled-tasks) and the [Javadoc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html#cron--) to understand how to tune it for your purposes.

 ## How to Build